nickbrandt/GitLab/doc/user/project/static_site_editor/index.md

 When an editor submits their changes, in the background, GitLab automatically creates a new branch, commits their changes, and opens a merge request.
-The editor will land directly on the merge request, and then they can assign it to a colleague for review.
+The editor lands directly on the merge request, and then they can assign it to a colleague for review.

 ## Getting started